-Unit 4 Further functions and statistics
+Unit 4: Further calculus, trigonometry and statistics

-- Further differentiation and applications 3
+- Further integration

-- Trigonometric functions 2
+- Trigonometry

-- Discrete random variables 2

 - Continuous random variables and the normal distribution

+- Sampling and proportions

 - Interval estimates for proportions

 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).